initc3/Sting-Flashbots/README.md

 ### Run demo

-* add Fake propose to environment (or create a new [geth-sgx-gramine](https://github.com/flashbots/geth-sgx-gramine/tree/main/examples/confidential-builder-boost-relay))
+* add Fake propose to environment (you can create a new one using: [geth-sgx-gramine](https://github.com/flashbots/geth-sgx-gramine/tree/main/examples/confidential-builder-boost-relay))

 ```bash
 export FAKE_PROPOSER=$(cat sepolia/validator_data.json)